Mitooool/qGO/README.md

    ​	③ Ending Index: The final index of the region.

-   After entering these details, click the button labeled "Add Gene Region" to add the entered gene region to the table.
+   After entering these details, click the button labeled "Add GeneRegion" to add the entered gene region to the table.

    To remove a gene region from the table, follow these steps: